 Funds from operations, or FFO, is a non-GAAP financial measure that is widely recognized as a measure of REIT operating performance.
 We consider FFO to be an appropriate supplemental measure of our operating performance as it is based on a net income analysis of property portfolio performance that excludes non-cash items such as depreciation.
 The historical accounting convention used for real estate assets requires straight-line depreciation of buildings and improvements, which implies that the value of real estate assets diminishes predictably over time.
 Since real estate values rise and fall with market conditions, presentations of operating results for a REIT, using historical accounting for depreciation, could be less informative.
-We define FFO, consistent with the National Association of Real Estate Investment Trusts or NAREIT's definition, as net income, computed in accordance with GAAP, excluding gains (or losses) from sales of property, plus depreciation and amortization of real estate assets, and amortization of above or below market rents included in revenues and after adjustments for unconsolidated partnerships and joint ventures.
-Adjustments for unconsolidated partnerships and joint ventures will be calculated to reflect FFO on the same basis.
+We define FFO, consistent with the National Association of Real Estate Investment Trusts or NAREIT's definition, as net income, computed in accordance with GAAP, excluding gains (or losses) from sales of property, depreciation and amortization of real estate assets, impairment losses and after adjustments for unconsolidated partnerships and joint ventures.
+Adjustments for unconsolidated partnerships may not calculate FFO in accordance with the NAREIT definition as we do, and, accordingly, our FFO may not be comparable to such other REITs' FFO.
+FFO should not be used as a measure of our liquidity, and is not indicative of funds available for our cash needs, including our ability to pay dividends.